Sec-Butyllithium: Chemical properties

 The carbon-lithium bond is highly polar, rendering the carbon basic, as in other organolithium reagents.
 Sec-butyllithium is more basic than the primary organolithium reagent, n-butyllithium.
 It is also more sterically hindered. sec-BuLi is employed for deprotonations of particularly weak carbon acids where the more conventional reagent n-BuLi is unsatisfactory.
 It is, however, so basic that its use requires greater care than for n-BuLi.
 For example diethyl ether is attacked by sec-BuLi at room temperature in minutes, whereas ether solutions of n-BuLi are stable.

 The compound decomposes slowly at room temperature and more rapidly at higher temperatures, giving lithium hydride and a mixture of butenes.

 Applications

 Many transformations involving sec-butyllithium are similar to those involving other organolithium reagents.

-In combination with sparteine as a chiral auxiliary, sec-butyllithium is useful in enantioselective deprototonations.
+In combination with sparteine as a chiral auxiliary, sec-butyllithium is useful in enantioselective deprotonations.
 It is also effective for lithiation of arenes.